bjschembera/ExtractIng/readme.md

 # ExtractIng

 ExtractIng is a tool for the automated metadata extraction.
-It was developed for the extraction of simulation code outputs in high performance computing environments.
+It was developed for the extraction of simulation code outputs in high performance computing environments / computational engineering.
+Please be aware that the tool is a prototypical implementation.
+It was developed to show which types of metadata are extractable.
+A high-level description of the tool and the outcomes of the research can be found in [3].

 Prerequisites
 -----